dnlsngr/ReactObjectStore/README.md

 The guiding principal of the React Lazy Object Store is that objects are easiest to work with and update in isolation, while their composed hierarchy is only relevant to view the data.

 All data objects are stored in isolation, in separate Backbone collections by type.
-Only just before we want to render the UI do we stitch the individual objects together according to a stitching function provided in the configuration.
+Only just before we want to render the UI do we stitch the individual objects together.

 For example, we might have a Book object, which has a reference to an Author object, as follows: